How Can Families Support Student Learning at Home? (ESP)

 When working on a math worksheet or assignment, the student uses the checklist after every problem to check his or her work—for example, marking each checklist item with a plus sign if correctly followed or a minus sign if not correctly followed.
 If any checklist item receives a minus rating, the student is directed to leave the original solution to the problem untouched, to solve the problem again, and again to use the checklist to check the work.

 [OPTIONAL] Provide Reinforcement for Checklist Use.
-If the student needs additional incentives to increase motivation for the intervention, the teacher can assign the student points for intervention compliance checklist.
+If the student needs additional incentives to increase motivation for the intervention, the teacher can assign the student points for the intervention compliance checklist.

 Branching Minds is a highly respected K-12 services and technology company that leverages the learning sciences and technology to help districts effectively personalize learning through enhancements to their MTSS/RTI practice.
 Having worked with hundreds of districts across the country, we bring deep expertise in learning sciences, data management and analysis, software design, coaching, and collaboration.
 Combined with our extensive toolkit of resources, PD, and technology, we provide a system-level solution.
 We are more than a service or a software provider, we are partners who will deliver sustainable results for educators, and a path to success for every learner.